opsimathically/multidb/README.md

 ## Building from source

-This package is intended to be run via npm, but if you'd like to build from source, clone this repo, enter directory, and run `npm install` for dev dependencies, then run `npm run build`.
+This package is intended to be installed via npm, but if you'd like to build from source, clone this repo, enter directory, and run `npm install` for dev dependencies, then run `npm run build`.